Louisville Catastrophic Injury Attorneys

 - Physical and emotional pain and suffering

-Here in Kentucky, plaintiffs have a very short window to file a catastrophic injury claim: From the date of your accident, you only have 1 full year to file a lawsuit, otherwise your case may be barred from ever appearing before a court.
+In Louisville, Kentucky, plaintiffs have a very short window to file a catastrophic injury claim.
+From the date of your accident, you only have 1 full year to file a lawsuit, otherwise your case may be barred from ever appearing before a court.
 This is also true for claims filed against a government agency.

 Dolt, Thompson, Shepherd & Conway, PSC has served Kentucky’s injured for over 30 years and has a reputation for handling the most challenging cases.
 In fact, many attorneys turn to us with particularly complicated claims involving catastrophic injuries because they know we have the skill, experience, and desire to take these cases.